 Cheryl Lowe is one of the "Most Admired Women" of 2014 ...

-Cheryl Lowe has been voted the "Most Admired Woman" in the education category of Today's Woman magazine and will be featured in the upcoming June issue.
+Cheryl Lowe has been voted the "Most Admired Woman" in the education category of Today's Woman magazine and was be featured in the June 2014 issue.
 Mrs. Lowe has made Memoria Press into one of the most recognized names in Christian education.
 And not only that, but as Headmistress of Highlands Latin School, she has led the school into a position of national prominence, outperforming well-established, nationally recognized schools in the Jefferson County School District, and becoming a model for schools across the country.

 Highlands Latin School, the home of the Classical Core Curriculum, scored in the top 1% of schools across the country for the 9th year in a row on the ITBS Standardized Test.
 Highlands students scored an average of 3.1 grades above their grade level.